yoavram/curveball/CONTRIBUTING.md

 ### Test the build

-Now create a new environment using `conda` and try to install Curveball from the pacakge you just built (replace `PYTHON_VERSION` with the Python version you are using, either 2.7 or 3.4):
+Now create a new environment using `conda` and try to install Curveball from the package you just built (replace `PYTHON_VERSION` with the Python version you are using, either 2.7 or 3.4):

 ```
 conda create -n test python=PYTHON_VERSION